 4.3.
 Significance in Financing

-Analysis of the independent sample t-tests revealed that the use of traditional financing (t (218.53) = 4.31; p = 0.04) and alternate financing (t (235.21) = 6.77; p = 0.02) were statistically significantly different between the two population groups of EWDs and EWODs.
-This result was because all the p-values were all greater than the level of significance value of .05.
+Analysis of the t-tests identified that the use of traditional financing (t (209.53) = 4.31; p = 0.04) and alternate financing (t (231.31) = 6.77; p = 0.02) were statistically significantly different between the two population groups of EWDs and EWODs with p-values greater than 0.05.
 The results showed a statistically significant difference between EWDs and EWODs relative to the receipt of traditional financing.
 There is a statistically significant difference between EWDs and EWODs relative to alternate funding.

-Alternative financing provides a platform with a direct transaction between borrowers and lenders that do not have the same barriers as traditional lending institutions.
-Previous literature focuses on EWODs difficulty in gaining traditional financing, which implies that EWODs would have similar problems gaining alternative financing options.
-Therefore, this study reviewed alternative financing measures in the form of micro-loans, peer-to-peer lending, crowdfunding, and angel lending.
-Alternative financing is simpler to gain, but the results indicate a significant difference between EWDs and EWODS; however, most entrepreneurs are not using the available financing mechanism.
-The low usage by all small businesses would suggest that alternative funding is an unexplored option by all entrepreneurs as opposed to only being a viable option for EWODs.
+Alternative financing through family, friends, community organizations, cooperative funding provides a direct transaction between borrowers and lenders while avoiding many of the barriers of traditional lending institutions.
+Past literature focuses on entrepreneurs’ problems in gaining traditional financing, which suggests that EWDs have similar issues in finding alternative financing options.
+Alternative financing is easier to find, but the results demonstrate a significant difference between EWDs and EWODS.
+Most entrepreneurs are not employing this financing mechanism.
+The low usage by all entrepreneurs suggests that alternative financing is an unexplored alternative by both EWDs and EWODs.

 Antoncic, B., Bratkovic Kregar, T., Singh, G., & DeNoble, A. F. (2015).
 The Big Five Personality-Entrepreneurship Relationship: Evidence from Slovenia.
 Journal of Small Business Management, 53, 819-841.